-When a person leaves their job, whether because they left voluntarily or because of termination or a layoff, they may attempt to make ends meet through severance pay or any other owed compensation (such as pay time off or accrued vacation time).
+When a person leaves their job, whether because they left voluntarily or because of termination or a layoff, they may attempt to make ends meet through severance payment or any other owed compensation (such as pay time off or accrued vacation time).
 However, many people have questions about whether severance pay is taxable.
 After all, taxes are a vital, if unwanted, part of all of our lives.
-Continue reading to learn more about severance pay and if you have any further questions, speak with a knowledgeable Orange County employment lawyer.
+Continue reading to learn more about severance pay, and if you have any further questions, speak with a knowledgeable Orange County employment lawyer.

 What Is Severance Pay?